ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Thanks to chippydip (for the original mod) and therealshibe (for mentioning it) http://steamcommunity.com/sharedfiles/filedetails/?id=1336604230

-List of functions added (maybe not completely up to date):
+List of functions added (not up to date):
 ResearchAllBreakthroughs
 UnlockAllBreakthroughs
 ResearchAllMysteries
-25FoodPerRocketPassenger,50,100,1000
+FoodPerRocketPassengerIncrease
 Add100PrefabsDrone + 10 of each kind of prefab/spire
 FundsAdded25M,1000M,10000M
 ResearchQueueLarger 25
 OutsourcingFree
 OutsourcePoints1000000
 Double,Triple,Quad
-RCTransportStorage256,RCTransportStorage1024
+RCTransportStorageIncrease
 DroneBatteryInfinite
-DroneCarryAmount10,DroneCarryAmount25,DroneCarryAmount100
+DroneCarryAmountIncrease
 DroneBuildSpeedInstant
-DronesPerDroneHub100,DronesPerDroneHub200
+DronesPerDroneHubIncrease
-DronesPerRCRover100,DronesPerRCRover200
+DronesPerRCRoverIncrease
 RCRoverDroneRechargeFree
 RCTransportResourceFast
 DroneMeteorMalfunctionDisable